kovidgoyal/calibre/manual/gui.rst

 them with an external program, etc.

-You can change the cover of the book by simply drag and dropping an image onto the book details panel.
+You can change the cover of the book by simply drag and dropping an image onto the Book details panel.
 If you wish to edit the cover image in an external program, simply right click on it and choose :guilabel:`Open With`.

-You can also add e-book files to the current book by drag and dropping the files onto the book details panel.
+You can also add e-book files to the current book by drag and dropping the files onto the Book details panel.

-Double clicking the book details panel will open it up in a separate popup window.
+Double clicking the Book details panel will open it up in a separate popup window.

-Finally, you can customize exactly what information is displayed in the Book Details panel via :guilabel:`Preferences->Look & feel->Book details`.
+Finally, you can customize exactly what information is displayed in the Book details panel via :guilabel:`Preferences->Look & feel->Book details`.

 .. raw:: html epub